OfficialAJSmith/100-days-of-code/log.md

 **Today's Progress**: Day 4 of #100DaysOfCode  I worked on my #minecraft template and some bootstrap 4 stuff.
 Will do the backend work and mess around with some Handlebar.js tomorrow.

 **Thoughts**: There is a ton of Bootstrap 4 classes.
 Good thing search engines are around to find them until I learn some of them.

+### Day 5: Dec 1 2018

+**Today's Progress**:
+Day 5 of #100DaysOfCode: Today I got my Javascript/Json backend to work for the #Minecraft status page.
+Tomorrow I will tweak it and clean it up for mobile viewing.
+Maybe add some more features.

+**Thoughts**: I worked on using jquery to setup my data points.
+Need to work on somemore Handlebars.js